tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 ---
-title: "Configuring And Testing Kubernetes Clusters With KubeNix And Kind"
+title: "Configuring and testing Kubernetes clusters <br/> with KubeNix and Kind"
 author: Tobias Pflug
 ---